knappast/knappast/README.md

 Not so much in Erlang, Prolog, C#, Cobol, Assembler, Php, Python, Fortran.

 I've done more gui-oriented solutions that I can keep track of.
 Done server/client stuff since day one (almost).
 Some realtime stuff.
 Interfaced to different sorts of db:s.
-Now mostely MongoDB, and of cource Mysql, MS SQL Server, Oracle and even MS Acccess, and a little less with Neo4J.
+Now mostely MongoDB, and of course Mysql, MS SQL Server, Oracle and even MS Acccess, and a little less with Neo4J.
 Even object db:s such as Gemstone and Versant.
 DBs that where way ahead techwise.

 Now even "new" stuff such as Angualar with Typescript.
-Not su much with Reactive or Vue.
-Even though to be honest I really don't understand why and how it works.
+Not so much with Reactive or Vue.
+Even though to be honest I really don't understand that much why and how the inner parts of how the web/browser-stuff works :-).
 But it's fun.

 AND a lot of other cool and not so cool stuff :-)